epw/consensus/consensus.md

 \Begin{Player}

 Restrictions are holes discovered in a Mage’s view of what is possible.
-Many Mages start with them, as the Consensus includes many examples of things which are technically possible for someone, but not for just anyone.
-New ones often come about as a result of significant failure: Not only are you unable to do that this time, you’re unable to do it at all.
+They often come about as a result of significant failure: Not only are you unable to do that this time, you’re unable to do it at all.
 They can cover new discoveries in the fiction about the exact shape of the Paradigm, and they can cover new beliefs gained by the Mage ("I guess I actually can’t breathe underwater.")
 Like Freedoms, they are short phrases or sentences, but they add on to Opposed aspects, rather than providing a way to bypass them.
 A character with the Opposed aspect “magic that prevents movement” might gain the Restriction “Movement for spirits includes multiple dimensions,” and now anything that would trap a spirit on one plane is as unreachable as if it were Opposed.
 When something says it applies if a Mage is Opposed, this includes if they have a Restriction that applies.

 Much like Opposed, some Restrictions start with "I." For example, "I can't enchant living things," or "I can only work with water, out of the four elements."
 Because these are about individual capabilities, they usually will not lead to the Mage with the Restriction being a Lookout ("I can't work with elemental fire, but that doesn't mean you can't.")

 Unlike the Opposed aspects, Restrictions can be overcome.
 This can represent the Mage learning something new, and it can represent them healing: for a while, the pain caused by the last attempt made it too much to try again, or they repressed that it was possible, but not anymore.
-There is an Advancement a Mage can take to remove a Restriction that they started with or have gained, representing an expansion of understanding or self-confidence by the Mage.
+There is an Advancement a Mage can take to remove a Restriction, representing an expansion of understanding or self-confidence by the Mage.
 See {{linkImprovement Chapter}}.

 \End{Player}